Guide to KPMG's Assessment Process and Graduate Schemes

 KPMG's situational judgement test questions will present you with workplace scenarios you may be in and will ask you to rank the responses from most appropriate to least appropriate.
 A lot of the responses will seem perfectly acceptable ways to react to a situation, which is what makes KPMG's situational judgement questions tough, it's about understanding the small differences between the responses.
 It's a good idea to get some practise on SJT's if you haven't taken some before or if you struggled with them in the past.

-We have situational judgement tests in our bundle pack, read on about KPMG's application process then follow the link to our bundle pack to practise all the types of tests you will be faced with.
+We have situational judgement tests in our premium test library, read on about KPMG's application process then follow the link to premium access to practise all the types of tests you will be faced with.

 KPMG Behavioural Capabilities